 - Offer discounts and other enticing deals.
 You can join Lazada’s or Shopee’s promotional campaigns to boost your sales.

 - Link your online seller account to your social networks.
 Doing so will enable you to share your product listings with an even wider audience.

-- Avoid making transactions outside the e-commerce platform to protect yourself against fake buyers and scammers.
+- Avoid making transactions outside the e-commerce platform to protect yourself against online shopping scams such as fake buyers.

 As you can see, being a Lazada or Shopee seller is not that complicated a process.
 Now that you know how to set up an online shop, get your entrepreneurial journey started!
 May your new business prosper and help you achieve your financial goals.

 Want to reach more customers online?
 Check out our articles on how to start your business on other platforms:

 - Social Selling Basics: How to Jumpstart Your Business on Social Media

 - How to Create an Instagram Business Account

 - Intellectual Property Rights Policy

 - Prohibited & Controlled Goods Policy